DakTheProgrammer/5443-2D-Wilson/Assignments/P04/README.md

 - In each level, both players must step on the button to portal to a different area.
 - In each level, both players must reach the chest to continue to the next level.
 - In the last level, each player opens a treasure chest to win the game.
+- Press 'r' to reset the game at any time.

 ### Files